 You can observe the same behavior in the image below; the light of the street lamps has been dispersed and can get in the way of taking some artsy shots.

-In the following images, you can observe that the auto mode has smoothened the subject in question and even though it has captured an image in the dark, it has lost most of the details.
+In the following images, you can observe that the auto mode has smoothened the subject in question, and even though it has captured an image in the dark, it has lost most of the details.
 Super night mode, on the other hand, has salvaged those details even in pitch dark conditions.

-Super wide angle lens
+Super wide-angle lens

-Apart from that, the 20MP super wide angle lens, which gets activated from a toggle button, does a pretty good job by grabbing a vast area from not far away distance.
+Apart from that, the 20MP super wide-angle lens, which gets activated from a toggle button does a pretty good job by grabbing a vast area from not far away distance.

 There are situations when color capturing shows strange variation.
-It frequently happens with the super wide-angle lens which brings in the unwanted cyan hue and undesirably changes the mood of most of the scenes.
+It frequently happens with the super wide-angle lens, which brings in the unwanted cyan hue and undesirably changes the mood of most of the scenes.

-Here you can see the stark contrast between the Superspectrum camera and Ultra-wide angle lens.
+We tried to test a similar situation at night, and you can see the stark contrast between the Superspectrum camera and Ultra-wide angle lens.
 The latter has not only changed the color of the sky but has lost almost all details in the image.

 Until today there was no practical example of optical zoom in a smartphone that could go beyond 2x or 3x due to physical constraint, but Huawei P30 Pro is the first to integrate periscope style lens mechanism that can zoom in up to 5x.

+Technically, it’s not a zoom; instead, the phone switches to the telephoto lens when the 5x toggle button is pressed.
 In between 1x and 3x, the phone makes use of the hardware and inbuilt software prowess for exercising digital zoom.
 Between 3x and 5x images from both the primary and telephoto lenses are combined and treated through AI for more refined images.

-Practically speaking, we could obtain acceptable photos up till 35x, beyond that, it is a hit and trial with lots of wobbling to deal with even with the tripods.
+Practically speaking, we could obtain acceptable photos up till 35x; beyond that, it is a hit and trial with lots of wobbling to deal with even with the tripods.